WebDS: An End-to-End Benchmark for Web-based Data Science: Conclusion

 \section{Conclusion}

-\textit{WebDS} introduces a novel benchmark that rigorously evaluates AI agents on complex, web-based data science tasks.
-By encompassing structured and unstructured data analysis, multi-hop reasoning, tool integration, and action-based workflows, it fills a critical gap in current web-based agent evaluation frameworks.
-Our preliminary results reveal significant performance gaps in SOTA models, highlighting the need for continued innovation in web-based data science automation.
-We hope that \textit{WebDS} serves as a foundation for future research in AI-driven web navigation, tool-assisted data analysis, and multi-modal reasoning.
+WebDS introduces a novel benchmark that rigorously evaluates AI agents on complex, web-based data science tasks.
+By encompassing structured and unstructured data analysis, multihop reasoning, tool integration, and action-based workflows, it fills a critical gap in current web-based agent evaluation frameworks.
+Our preliminary results reveal significant performance shortfalls in SOTA agents performance on our benchmark compared to current web agent and data analysis benchmarks.
+We also show a large gap between current agents (\(\leq\)13\% success) and a human baseline ({90\%}), quantifying how far we are from reliable end-to-end autonomy on the web.
+We hope that WebDS provides a robust target for closing this gap and advancing practically useful web-based data-science agents.
 Future work in this area would include improving task diversity to encompass more action-based tasks and expansion to OS-level tasks or other enterprise workflows.